-The future depends on our ability to respond creatively to the unprecedented challenges ahead.
-Now how will we get this done — working from our kitchen tables at home?
+The future depends on our ability to respond creatively to challenges.
+How will we get this done — working from our kitchen tables at home?

 While technology provides us more information and possibilities than ever before, it often forces us into a passive mode.
 We spend days in ongoing online meetings, binge-watch Netflix, and scroll endlessly through our phones.
 Sharing and consuming information is not sufficiently solving our challenges.
 We get buried in a never-ending stream of emails, text messages, document notifications, Team meetings, and Zoom huddles.
 Sometimes it just feels like technology is causing more work instead of progression!

 While technology empowers us to solve some of our challenges, it is people who are creative.
 Engagement is the key to building solutions together.
-MURAL talks a lot about the need to "make space for imagination."
-MURAL provides the platform for us and our teams to be creative and productive — no matter where we work.
+MURAL talks a lot about the need to "make space for psychological safety."
+MURAL provides the platform for us and our teams to foster psychological safety and be productive — no matter where we work.

 In this article, I'll provide three tips to use MURAL's platform to create engaging online meetings and get stuff done!